 The Missing Engagement

-The purpose of this article is to introduce the “Flow map,” or the “map of everyday experience” as Mihaly Csikszentmihalyi calls it in his book “Good Business: Leadership, Flow, and the Making of Meaning” (2004).
+The purpose of this article is to introduce the “Flow map,” or the “map of everyday experience,” as Mihaly Csikszentmihalyi calls it in his book “Good Business: Leadership, Flow, and the Making of Meaning” (2004).

 Why Flow is important

-Decades of research exploring the Flow theory show that when challenges at hand are matched to personal skills and both are high the potential for happy focused energy leads to the experience of total absorption and optimal performance.
+Decades of research exploring the Flow theory show that when challenges at hand are matched to personal skills, and both are high, the potential for happy, focused energy leads to the experience of total absorption and optimal performance.

-Attention is psychic energy, and like physical energy, unless we allocate some part of it to the task at hand, no work gets done.
+“Attention is psychic energy, and like physical energy unless we allocate some part of it to the task at hand, no work gets done.” – Csikszentmihalyi (2004)

-Although Flow is an individual state of mind, it has been reportedly experienced to an even greater level in cohesive teams where healthy competition drives personal strivings toward excellence, giving all the more reason to cultivate Flow on the team level (Roberts, 2004).
+Although Flow is an individual state of mind, it has reportedly been experienced to an even greater level in cohesive teams where healthy competition drives personal strivings toward excellence, giving all the more reason to cultivate Flow on the team level (Roberts, 2004).

 Managing Flow: Map of Everyday Experience

-However, a good life consists of more than simply the totality of enjoyable experiences.
-It must also have a meaningful pattern, a trajectory of growth that results in the development of increasing emotional, cognitive, and social complexity.
+“However, a good life consists of more than simply the totality of enjoyable experiences.
+It must also have a meaningful pattern, a trajectory of growth that results in the development of increasing emotional, cognitive, and social complexity.” – Csikszentmihalyi (2004)

-The eight states of flow, arousal, control, relaxation, boredom, anxiety, worry, and apathy are described below with their corresponding characteristics and behaviors.
+The eight states of flow, arousal, control, relaxation, boredom, anxiety, worry, and apathy are described below with corresponding characteristics and behaviors.

 - High challenges matched with adequate personal skills; most often achieved in complex activities requiring specific capabilities; flow proved to be associated with the above-average challenge/above-average skill condition;